How to maximise points in the 2025 Internal Medicine Training (IMT) Application

 Section 6: Quality Improvement

 Getting full marks here should be straightforward.
+(Although, again the number of marks on offer have been reduced for 2025 entry).
 Remember, for higher specialty training, the scoring system is the same.
 Any QI project you start now, keep it going and you’ll score maximum marks at your next application too.

 You can design a QI project tomorrow – follow the PDSA Methodology and complete three cycles, analyse the data and demonstrate this, and you’re done.
 It will look better when it comes to interview if you have presented it at a regional or national meeting/conference, but ultimately this does not affect the points on offer, which are simply for demonstrating how you participated/led the project and how you interpreted the data.
 Be clear about what changes you have implemented.